guidoc89/airflow-azure/README.md

 1. See if the data exists in the Data Lake Gen2 storage
     * If it doesn't, import it into the Bronze layer
     * If it does, skip and move on to the processing part
+    * Leave the Bronze layer with the raw data, exactly as the source

 1. Simple Bronze -> Silver layer processing:
     - column names